effectfully/inference-in-agda/UnificationInAgda.lagda.md

   _∘ = _∘_
 ```

-"What's that?" -- you might ask.
 It's an operator that allows us to compose a function with an n-ary function.
 In Haskell we have libraries like [composition](https://hackage.haskell.org/package/composition) that define a bunch of n-ary composition operators like

       (.*) :: (c -> d) -> (a -> b -> c) -> a -> b -> d
       (.**) :: (d -> e) -> (a -> b -> c -> d) -> a -> b -> c -> e